"This generation of Americans has a rendezvous with destiny."

 Above: In 1965 atop the new Space Needle in Seattle, Washington.
 That's

-Bill in the background waving.
+Bill in the back.
 The little kid in front waving is yours truly.

 Although I had grown up in Michigan and, later, California, I got to know my Uncle Bill quite well and grew close to him because each